unicode-org/cldr/ldml/tr35-info.md

 <languageGroup parent="fiu">chm et fi fit fkv hu izh kca koi krl kv liv mdf mns mrj myv smi udm vep vot vro</languageGroup>
 ```

-The vast majority of the languageGroup data is extracted from wikidata, but may be overridden in some cases.
-The wikidata information is more fine-grained, but makes use of language groups that don't have ISO or Unicode language codes.
+The vast majority of the languageGroup data is extracted from Wikidata, but may be overridden in some cases.
+The Wikidata information is more fine-grained, but makes use of language groups that don't have ISO or Unicode language codes.
 Those language groups are omitted from the data.
-For example, wikidata has the following child-parent chain: only the first and last elements are present in the language groups.
+For example, Wikidata has the following child-parent chain: only the first and last elements are present in the language groups.

 | Name                      | Wikidata Code                                    | Language Code |
 | ------------------------- | ------------------------------------------------ | ------------- |